 Also called “Excess Income” or “Spend Down.”
-If an individual’s monthly income is more than the Medicaid allows, the amount the income is greater is called excess income, or the amount an individual must “spend down.”
-A MLTC will work with individuals to manage the surplus and ensure they will continue to be Medicaid Eligible.
+If an individual’s monthly income is more than Medicaid allows, the amount the income is greater is called excess income, or the amount an individual must “spend down.”
+A MLTC will work with individuals to manage the surplus and ensure they will continue to be Medicaid eligible.

-A covered MLTC service that includes public busses or trains, Access-A-Ride, car service, ambulette, or ambulance to transport someone to a medical appointment, or an adult or social day care program that is part of an individual’s care plan.
+A covered MLTC service that includes public buses or trains, Access-A-Ride, car service, ambulette, or ambulance to transport someone to a medical appointment, or an adult or social day care program that is part of an individual’s care plan.